Rossendale Hospice seeking people who would like to become a befriender

 Have a long-term condition

-Befriending is flexible to suit the needs of the Volunteer Befriender and the Befriendee and, as such, can be carried out from Monday to Sunday during daytimes and evenings.
+Befriending is entirely flexible to suit the needs of both the volunteer befriender and the befriendee and, as such, can be carried out seven days a week, daytimes and evenings.

 How to volunteer to become a Befriender